-Check out the MINA website for mandatory activities.
+Check out the MINA website and Fact Sheet for mandatory activities.

-To fulfill the hour and topic requirements for this S-L program, you should participate in all mandatory activities and use the remaining hours to either work individually or in small groups at an approved site (a few examples: Heʻeia or Waikalua fishponds, or ‘ohana-style poi production) You can also participate in optional activities that fit your schedule and interests.
+To fulfill the hour and topic requirements for this service-learning program, you should participate in all mandatory activities and use the remaining hours to either work individually or in small groups at an approved site (examples: Heeia or Waikalua fishponds, or ohana-style poi production) You can also participate in optional activities that fit your schedule and interests.

 Dr. Ulla Hasager is an Ethnic Studies professor; she directs MINA and its core group of student leaders.